p4-mapreduce

 function.
 Note: only onelisten()

-thread should remain open for the whole lifetime of the master. - Wait for incoming messages!
+thread should remain open for the whole lifetime of the Manager. - Wait for incoming messages!
 Ignore invalid messages, including those that fail JSON decoding.
 To ignore these messages use a try/except when you to try to load the message as shown below

 try: msg = json.loads(msg) except JSONDecodeError: continue